Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/README.md

 <img src="../assets/images/express_code.png" height="150"></a>

-Please mark your QR Code as it's uniquely identifies your board and can be used to retrive the certificate stored on the OPTIGA Trust M device as part of the step-by-step guidance.
+Please mark your QR Code as it's uniquely identifies your board and can be used to retrive the certificate stored on the OPTIGA&trade;Trust M device as part of the step-by-step guidance.
 The latter demonstrates how to use that QR code and get your certificate in the [Steps to complete the virtual developer kit](https://documentation.infineon.com/cirrent/docs/cid/quick-start-cloud-id-virtual-dev-kit#steps-to-complete-the-virtual-developer-kit) of the official **CIRRENT™ Cloud ID Quick Start Guide**

 Find more information about CIRRENT™ Cloud ID on the [official product page](https://www.infineon.com/cms/en/design-support/service/cloud/cirrent-cloud-id/)

 ## Support material

-### OPTIGA Trust M \<*Configuration*\> Shield Layout
+### OPTIGA&trade;Trust M \<*Configuration*\> Shield Layout

 ![shield_top_bottom_view](../assets/images/optiga_trust_m_shield_layout.png)